shivang1209-dot/happyfox-pycon-25-hackathon/README.md

 - **Tickets**: Support requests with descriptions and timestamps

 ### Output: `output_result.json`
-Your solution should generate ticket assignments with justifications.
+Your solution should generate ticket assignments with the following fields:

+- **Mandatory:**
+   - Ticket ID
+   - Assigned Agent ID
+- **Optional:**
+   - Rationale/Justification for the assignment

 ## 🎯 Evaluation Criteria